CYF2000127/MolNexTR/README.md

 git clone https://github.com/CYF2000127/MolNexTR
 ```
 ### Example usage of the model
-1. First create and activate a [conda](https://numdifftools.readthedocs.io/en/stable/how-to/create_virtual_env_with_conda.html) environment with the following command in a Linux, Windows, or Mac environment:
+1. First create and activate a [conda](https://numdifftools.readthedocs.io/en/stable/how-to/create_virtual_env_with_conda.html) environment with the following command in a Linux, Windows, or Mac environment (Linux is most recommended):
 ```
 conda create -n molnextr python=3.8 conda activate molnextr